Hobby Groups

 We will arrange a free introductory visit first.
 You will meet the instructors and get to know our facilities at your own pace.
 Together, we will think about which group would be suitable for you.

-The first group visit is not binding; you can come to try it out and see how you like the activity.
+The first group visit is not binding; you can come to try it out free of charge and see how you like the activity.

 PRICE LIST 2025